nfsarmento/nuno-sarmento-slick-slider/README.md

 **Installation**

-1. Upload the plugin files to the `/wp-content/plugins/Nuno-Sarmento-slick-slider` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/Nuno-Sarmento-slick-slider` directory, or install the plugin through the WordPress plugins screen directly. <br />
-2. Activate the plugin through the 'Plugins' screen in WordPress.
+2. Activate the plugin through the 'Plugins' screen in WordPress. <br />
-3. Use the Settings->Plugin Name screen to configure the plugin.
+3. Use the Settings->Plugin Name screen to configure the plugin. <br />

 **Frequently Asked Questions**

-How do I add the plugin on a post or page ?
+How do I add the plugin on a post or page ? <br />

-You just need to click on slider's button on your visual editor or just add the shortcode [slick_slider_tend] on your post or page.
+You just need to click on slider's button on your visual editor or just add the shortcode [slick_slider_tend] on your post or page. <br />

-Can I modify the slider styling?
+Can I modify the slider styling? <br />

-Sure you can, we have created special function for this purpose under slider setting you will find NS Custom Css admin page where you can add your styling.
+Sure you can, we have created special function for this purpose under slider setting you will find NS Custom Css admin page where you can add your styling. <br />

-Can I change the slider options?
+Can I change the slider options? <br />

-Sure you can, we have added almost all Slick functions to the plugin, under NS Slider settings you will find several options to change the slider behaviour.
+Sure you can, we have added almost all Slick functions to the plugin, under NS Slider settings you will find several options to change the slider behaviour. <br />